radiantearth/stac-spec/best-practices.md

 #### Relative Published Catalog

 This is a self-contained catalog as described above, except it includes an absolute `self` link at the root to identify its online location.
 This is designed so that a self-contained catalog (of either type, with its assets or just metadata) can be 'published' online by just adding one field (the self link) to its root (Catalog or Collection).
 All the other links should remain the same.
 The resulting catalog is no longer compliant with the self-contained catalog recommendations, but instead transforms into a 'relative published catalog'.
 With this, a client may resolve Item and sub-catalog self links by traversing parent and root links, but requires reading multiple sources to achieve this.

 So if you are writing a STAC client it is recommended to start with just supporting these two types of published catalogs.
 In turn, if your data is published online publicly or for use on an intranet then following these recommendations will ensure that a wider range of clients will work with it.

 ### Using Relation Types

 Implementors of STAC are highly recommended to be quite liberal with their `links`, and to use the `rel` field (in conjunction with the `type` field) to communicate the structure and content of related entities.
 While each STAC spec describes some of the
-'custom' relations STAC has set, the ideal is to reuse official [IANA Link Relation Types](https://www.iana.org/assignments/link-relations/link-relations.xhtml) as much as possible.
+'*custom*' relations STAC has set, the ideal is to reuse official [IANA Link Relation Types](https://www.iana.org/assignments/link-relations/link-relations.xhtml) as much as possible.
 The following table describes a number of the common official relations that are used in production STAC implementations.

 | Type         | Description                                                                                                                                                                                                                                                                                                                                                                                                                                   |
 | ------------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |